-They presented a ‘dignified, unified front’ by condescending to agree with each other on condemning these blasts.
+They presented a ‘dignified, unified front’ by temporarily uniting to condemn these blasts.

-They performed the supreme sacrifice of having to tolerate each other’s company in travelling together to the city for a brief trip to show their faces to a few hospitals.
+They performed the supreme sacrifice of having to tolerate each other’s company in traveling together to the city for a brief trip to show their faces to a few hospitals.